-Civil Aircraft registry in Sri Lanka stood at a total of 84 by the end of 2020 and includes 25 Large aircraft (MTOW>5700KGS), 43 Light aircraft, 07 Helicopters, 07 Balloons and 02 Ultra Lights.
+The registry of Civil Aircraft in Sri Lanka stood high at a total of 84 aircraft by the end of the year which includes 25 large aircraft (MTOW>5700KGS), 43 light aircraft, 07 helicopters, 07 balloons and 02 ultra lights.

-National Civil Aviation Security Programme was reviewed incorporating the 17th amendment provisions of Annex 17 and published as the 3rd edition and National Civil Aviation Contingency Plan was developed and distributed among the Aviation Security Stake Holders during the year 2020.
-Enforcement Actions have been taken against the Aircraft operators, Airport Operators and Aviation Security Service Providers for non-compliances of applicable AVSEC regulatory requirements during the year 2020 and Security Programmes of Foreign Airlines and National Airlines numbering to 38 were reviewed.
-Amidst Covid 19 Pandemic, the security surveillance activities as of the approved schedule was conducted to a greater extent, completing 40 Avsec inspections and 03 Avsec Tests in the year.
+The National Civil Aviation Security Programme (NCASP) was reviewed incorporating the 17th amendment provisions in Annex 17 and published as the 3rd edition.
+The National Civil Aviation Contingency Plan (NCACP) too was developed and distributed among the Aviation Security Stakeholders for their comments.
+Enforcement actions have been taken against the aircraft operators, airport operators and aviation security service providers for non-compliances of applicable AVSEC regulatory requirements and security programmes of foreign airlines and national airlines numbering to 38 were reviewed.
+Amidst of spreading the COVID -19 pandemic, the security surveillance activities as of the approved schedule was conducted to a greater extent, completing 40 security inspections and 03 security tests throughout the year under review.

-The total staff was hundred and seventy six (176) members as at 31.12.2020.
-CAASL staff consist of one (1) officials in the employment category of Senior Manager other than CEO, nine (9) in the employment category of Senior Manager and twenty four (24) in the category of Manager.
-According to the current statistics, forty four (44) number of staff members are employed in the category of Enforcement/Operational/Extension and six (6) staff members are categorized under Junior Manager.
-Further, five (5) staff members are employed as Management Assistants - Technological and fifty one (51) are employed as Management Assistants - Non Technological.
+At CAASL a total number of employees stood at hundred and seventy six (176) members as at close of the year.
+CAASL employees consist of one (1) official in the employment category of Senior Manager other than the CEO, nine (9) in the employment category of Senior Manager and twenty four (24) in the category of Manager.
+According to the current statistics, forty four (44) members are employed in the category of Enforcement/Operational/Extension and six (6) members are categorised under Junior Manager.
+Further, five (5) members are employed as Management Assistants -Technological and fifty one (51) are employed as Management Assistants - Non Technological.
 Under Primary Level skilled and Primary Level un-skilled, eighteen (18) and seventeen (17) staff members are employed in each category respectively.
-The recruitment process was curtailed since September 2019 due to the announcement of elections and the circulars issued by the government thereafter, with approval of Line Ministry recruitment process was restricted in September 2020.

-The Provisions in the Air Navigation Act No. 55 of 1992 and Civil Aviation Act No 14 of 2010 permit license (Air Transport Providers (Passenger) License holders) to involve in the carriage of passengers, cargo and mail by air.
-Air Transport Providers (Passenger) License is a mandatory requirement to conduct such businesses in Sri Lanka.
-There are two categories of license as Group A and Group B depending on the stated capital/capital contribution of the agency and the license is renewable annually.
+Pursuant to the provisions the Air Navigation Act No. 55 of 1992 and Civil Aviation Act No. 14 of 2010 permit Air Transport Providers (Passenger) license holders to be involved in the carriage of passengers, cargo and mail by air.
+Issuance of License by CAASL and its annual renewal is a mandatory requirement to conduct such businesses in Sri Lanka.